bendee48/chess/README.md

 ---

 Standard chess rules.
 Enter 'i' in-game when prompted for instructions on how to play.
+To play, clone the repo and run `ruby ./lib/chess.rb` or play via the repl.it below.